ding-lab/mc3_icgc_variant_pipeline/README.md

     snakemake -n -p         # dry-run and print out the exact commands to be executed snakemake --summary     # print out the table of all related files
                             # and their status of whether being re-evaluated or not

+    snakemake -n -p -k 	    # continue without dying if a files is not found

+    snakemake -n -p <rule>  # without "rule" name run up to a certain rule

+## MATT's Attempts
+    ### Problems with memory

+    snakemake --cores 4 -p all 2> snakemake_bailey_115.log # This is my run a time 1:15 and it looks like Denali can only handle about 4 cores at any given time.
+This is going to take a bit longer than expected.

+    ### Working
+    snakemake --cores 4 -p merge_exome_wig_reduced_exome_mafs 2> bailey.snakemake.150.log
+    And the sort /tmp directory is too small.
+Rerun without sort.